Hiroreco/enreco-archive/recap-data/chapter2/day3/nodes/cecilia-c2d3.md

 [Letter from Immerking](#embed:https://www.youtube.com/watch?v=Icdii90_vSA&t=2122s)

 During these forays into the field, she encounters Gonathon who requires protection.
-Cecilia resolutely stands and protects [her dawg](https://www.youtube.com/watch?v=Icdii90_vSA&t=3608s) from the countless stains as they encroach upon the enchanted wagon.
+Cecilia resolutely stands and protects [her dawg](https://www.youtube.com/watch?v=Icdii90_vSA&t=3608s) from the countless Stains as they encroach upon the enchanted wagon.

 As the two spend time together, Cecilia and Gonathon return to her "room," where they take a moment of respite.
 Unable to bear her burden any longer, she [confides the troubles](https://www.youtube.com/live/Icdii90_vSA?t=4770s) of her heart to Gonathon.
 Gonathon knows Immerkind's love to be true and pure and implores her to confess to the princess (see [Cecilia-Gigi](#edge:cecilia-gigi)).